8 Surprising Things You Can Make in an Air Fryer…and 6 You Can’t

 Doesn’t work so well: Fresh cheese

 Wouldn’t it be great if you could make homemade fried cheese curds with this thing?
 Unfortunately, you’re out of luck unless you start with something frozen.
-Just putting cheese in the machine causes it to melt and stick to the air fryer … which only results in a mess.
-Sigh … looks like you’ll have to stick to deep-frying if you want to make Wisconsin-approved curds.
+Just putting cheese in the machine causes it to melt and stick to the air fryer…which only results in a mess.
+Learn about more mistakes everyone makes with their air fryer.

 Doesn’t work so well: Battered foods

-Liquid batter go flying the minute it hits the air fryer.
-That means you’ll have some trouble making breaded cod, chicken, or pork chops, unless you follow an air fryer-specific recipe.
-Fortunately, we have a list of those right here!
+Liquid batter goes flying the minute it hits the air fryer.
+That means you’ll have some trouble making breaded cod, chicken, or pork chops unless you follow an air fryer–specific recipe.

 Doesn’t work so well: Foods with loose seasonings